Jump to:

 Buying Tips

-- Clear video Quality: Go for a dash cam with high resolution to capture detailed footage of your rides.
+- Clear Video Quality: Opt for a dash cam with high resolution to capture detailed footage of your rides.

 - Wide-Angle lens: Choose a device with at least a 140° wide-angle lens to cover more of the road and minimize blind spots.